vicsanity623/Axiom-Agent/README.md

     *   **Discovery Cycle:** Finds and explores new topics.
     *   **Study Cycle:** Researches unknown concepts to build its knowledge graph.
     *   **Refinement Phase:** Consolidates and clarifies existing knowledge.

 ---

+## 💡 The Hidden Potential: A Personalized AI

+While the agent can learn general knowledge autonomously, its true power lies in its ability to learn **from you**.
+By using the interactive `axiom-teach` command, you can manually instruct the agent, building a personalized knowledge base that is unique to you.

+This transforms Axiom from a generic information engine into a true **personal assistant** with persistent memory.

+### Use Cases for Manual Teaching:
+*   **Personal Memory:** Teach the agent about your family, friends, and important life events.
+    - `> My sister's name is Jane.`
+    - `> Jane's birthday is on April 10th.`
+*   **Project Management:** Keep track of key project details, deadlines, and stakeholders.
+    - `> Project Phoenix has a deadline of Q4.`
+    - `> The main contact for Project Phoenix is Bob.`
+*   **Creative World-Building:** Use the agent as a dynamic knowledge base for a novel or TTRPG campaign, keeping track of characters, locations, and lore.
+    - `> The Kingdom of Eldoria is ruled by Queen Anya.`
+    - `> Eldoria's main export is enchanted steel.`

+Unlike a standard LLM, which has no memory between conversations, Axiom's knowledge is **permanent**.
+The more you teach it, the more it becomes a personalized extension of your own mind.

+---